 Image and GNSS Import

-Dragging the local base station file into TBC with the project setup will display the WGS84 equivalent position in order to obtain the base location to enter in Wingtrahub.
+Dragging the local base station file into TBC with the project setup will display the WGS84 equivalent position in order to obtain the base location to enter into Wingtrahub.
 Find the base point to view the properties and paste the global coordinates into WingtraHub.

 When post-processing the images in WingraHub it is easiest to uncheck CSV output only so that the geolocation information is stored in the metadata of the image.

 Once the photos are geotagged the next step is to import the images by clicking on Photos in the Project Editor.
-It will prompt to find the folder then click Next.
+It will prompt you to find the folder then click Next.

 For CSV import method only - You will need to uncheck GNSS/IMU- EO then import the CSV through the GNSS/IMU - Approx. EO tab.
 On version 10 once you have imported the GCPs and generated the strips you will need to go back into the Frame Photos tab, Select All, and then Edit.
 In the Properties window, switch from GNSS/Null to GNSS/Strip.
 There are variations with SW versions so if you struggle with the project setup don't use the CSV method.